Welcome to Nepal

 Arduous path to the Tengboche Monastery (Centre)

 Everybody finally reaches the top and wander into the plush hotel.
-Many order drinks and we sit awhile recovering from the rigour of the days walk.
+Many order drinks and sit chatting, recovering from the rigours of the day.

 Everest View Hotel

-I must also check to see if I have put aside sufficient funds to pay for my airport departure taxes and tips for the sirdar and porters.
-I need about 4200NR... but then I'll only have about 700NR and £60 to get me home.
+I must also check set aside sufficient funds to pay for my airport departure taxes and tips for the sirdar and porters.
+I need about 4200NR, leaving me with 700NR and £60 to get me home.

 Nice image of the Namche 'bowl'

-I really need a shower.
-Nice, hot water sluicing away the previous days filth.
-Clean clothes and I feel like a new man.
+I enjoy my shower as hot water sluices away the day's filth.
+I feel like a new man dressed in clean clothes.
 Tonight the permanent staff are supposed to be organising a 'farewell party' in 'Club Namche'... as there was for Trek C.

-I don't think the dynamics will be the same with Trek D though.
-Maybe it's just me, as I'm not one to be railroaded into things?
-Furthermore I'm really not interested in the type of dance routine that was suggested for Trek C (and I suspect it's going to be something similar).
-Tomorrow is a hard days walk to Lukla, so the last thing I want is a late night and a hangover, especially since I am only just rid of headaches and nausea.
+No doubt the dynamics will be different with Trek D. I'm not interested in drinking alcohol tonight, nor do I wish to participate in any dance routines.
+Tomorrow is going to be a hard day walking to Lukla, so the last thing I want is a late night and a hangover, especially since I am only just rid of headaches and nausea.

-The evening is as expected... an entertainment evening of Ceroc... a style of dance.
-I believe this is, in the main, for the benefit of the permanent XE staff at Namche, rather than the trekkers.
-Our group would have been content to have a couple of beers and a natter, a few games of pool and then drift off to bed, but there was a strong push to be participative and to try out some of the dance moves.
+The evening is as expected.
+An entertainment evening of drink and Ceroc dancing.
+It is nice that this has been arranged as a farewell 'party' by the permanent XE staff at Namche, but I believe our group would have been just as content to have a couple of beers and a natter, a few games of pool and then drift off to bed.

-Mike and I leave for our beds around 2100hrs and although we were encouraged to stay the course, we exercised our right to leave.
+Mike and I leave around 2100hrs, although we were encouraged to stay the course.
 As far as I'm concerned, the proper celebration for Trek D will be the meal in Kathmandu.